Caloric Feeding for Dogs

-The caloric feeding for dogs methodology discussed in this guide uses “biomath” to calculate the number of calories or kcals a dog particularly needs each day.
-It is additionally important to understand nutrient density of food. nutrient density is not covered in this particular guide beyond a brief point at the end of this page.
+The method discussed in this guide uses “biomath” to calculate the number of calories or kcals a dog particularly needs each day.

 The information on this page contains excerpts taken from one of the modules/units in the Balanced Diet Formulation for Adult Dogs course